Broken Hips and Broken Legs

 The research project is an initiative from Global Surgery Amsterdam and Haydom Lutheran, and has started with support from the Otto Kranendonk Foundation, Doctors of the World, Tweega Medica and the Amsterdam UMC.

-We have reached far, but to be able to finish the work we are in need of financial support.
+We have accomplished a lot, but to be able to finish the work we are in need of financial support.
 Funding is needed to finish data collection in the hospital, cover x-rays, travel expenses for patients, outreaches, administrative costs like ethical clearance, surgical implants, follow up costs, research assistance, data analysis and scientific writing.